dgdev1024/2026-G10/docs/g10cpu.spec.md

 # Specification: G10 CPU

-Below is a specification for a custom CPU architecture, named "G10".
+Below is a specification for a custom, virtual CPU architecture, named the "G10".
 This document outlines the architecture's features, instruction set, and operational details.

 ## Overview

-The G10 CPU is a CISC architecture designed for educational purposes, featuring a straightforward, fixed-length instruction set and a simple memory model, and drawing inspiration from classic 8-bit CPU designs (namely, those of the Intel 8080, Zilog Z80, and the Nintendo Game Boy's Sharp LR35902).
+The G10 CPU is a CISC architecture designed for educational purposes, featuring a straightforward, fixed-length instruction set and a simple memory model, and drawing inspiration from classic 8-bit CPU designs (namely, those of the Intel 8080, Zilog Z80, MOS 6502, and the Nintendo Game Boy's Sharp LR35902).
 Effectively, this is basically those architectures reimagined with 32-bit registers and a 32-bit address space.

+The G10 CPU is intended to be a virtual CPU architecture, meaning that it is designed to be implemented in software, rather than as a physical hardware component.
+This allows for greater flexibility and ease of use, as well as simplifying the process of development and testing.
+If you (the reader) are interested in implementing the G10 CPU in hardware, however, feel absolutely free to do so!

 ### Details